Undergraduate travel awards

 Apply here

-“attending the NCRC gave me the chance to present my research to interested students and professors, such as Dr. Vincenzo Bollettino, Director of the Resilient Communities Program at the Harvard Humanitarian Initiative.
-Third, attending the NCRC also provided the opportunity to learn more about career and graduate school options, as the NCRC organized workshops with academics and other professionals.
-Presenting at the NCRC was an incredibly valuable activity, and it wouldn't be possible without the support of the UC Davis Travel Award.” - Brian Lee, Economics
+“attending the National Community Reinvestment Coalition's conference gave me the chance to present my research to interested students and professors, such as Dr. Vincenzo Bollettino, director of the Resilient Communities Program at the Harvard Humanitarian Initiative.
+By attending the conference, I was provided the opportunity to learn about career and graduate school options, as the conference organized workshops with academics and other professionals.
+Presenting at the conference was an incredibly valuable activity, and it wouldn't be possible without the support of the UC Davis travel award.” - Brian Lee, Economics